-Charles lives at Frickley, Doncaster where he manages the family estate - Clayton and Frickley Farms and its properties.
+Charles lives at Frickley, Doncaster where he manages the family estate - Clayton and Frickley Farms and it's properties.

-He is director of Thirsk Racecourse and Frickley Park International Horse Trials Ltd, as well as being district commissioner of Badsworth Pony Club since 2003.
+He's the director of Thirsk Racecourse and Frickley Park International Horse Trials Ltd. He's also been district commissioner of Badsworth Pony Club since 2003.

 Robert Dyson QPM DL

-Julie Kenny CBE DL
+Dame Julie Kenny DBE DL

-Julie is chair and non-executive director with Robson Handling Technology and chairs the Wentworth Woodhouse Preservation Trust which is committed to securing a sustainable future for Wentworth Woodhouse, the country house situated in Wentworth near Rotherham.
+Julie is Chair and Non-Executive Director with Robson Handling Technology.
+She's also the chair of Maltby Learning Trust and Chairs the Wentworth Woodhouse Preservation Trust.
+This trust is committed to securing a sustainable future for Wentworth Woodhouse, the country house situated in Wentworth near Rotherham.

 Julie’s CBE and Honorary Doctorate from Sheffield Hallam University were conferred in recognition of her contribution to business in the region.
-She was the Vitalise businesswoman of the year in 2013, private businesswoman of the year 2014 and has been given a special recognition judges award by Northern Power Women.
+She was the Vitalise Businesswoman of the Year in 2013, Private Businesswoman of the Year 2014 and has been given a Special Recognition Judges Award by Northern Power Women.

 Julie was High Sheriff of South Yorkshire 2012/13.

 Hilary is the Founder Trustee of South Yorkshire children’s charity SAFE@LAST.
 The Charity was founded in 2000 and has recently undergone a successful merger with Depaul UK.
 This has ensured the ongoing development of award winning work with Young Runaways in South Yorkshire.